 How many people will be on my Lead Feather journey?
-Our journeys each have a maximum of 10 participants, in order to ensure that the groups stay intimate and connected.
-In all cases we have a basecamp team to support everyone, with 3-5 guides and support staff.
+Our journeys usually have a maximum of 10 participants, in order to ensure that the groups stay intimate and connected.
+The exception is Canyon de Chelly, since we try to include anyone who would like to learn more about Dine (Navajo) culture.
+In all cases we have a basecamp team to support everyone, with 2-4 guides and support staff.

 What kind of people go on Lead Feather journeys?
 That’s a tough one, since there’s no particular profile of a typical Lead Feather journeyer.
 Some are business people, some are writers, others stay-at-home mothers, some are artists while others are entrepreneurs.
 A key thing that they have in common, though, is a desire to connect — to themselves, to each other, to new cultures, to mother Earth.
 They enjoy creating a community of support and friendship and have an interest in going deeper, whether it’s personally, spiritually, or in their relationships with others.

 Do you have any journeys just for women?
-Yes, this year the Soul Renewal journeys — both the one in the winter and the one in the summer — are women’s journeys.
+Yes, this year Mother-Daughter journey and the Inspired by Nature journey are women’s journeys.
 We also offer mixed-gender journeys, based on the important belief of our Ojibwa teachers — one which we share — is that we are all one.
 Male, female, tree, wind, rock, water.
 There is no “other,” and working with this concept is a key part of our journeys.
 The men who are our guides, as well as the men who choose to come on a journey, tend to be sensitive, loving and introspective men.
 And a lot of the personal growth we see for both men and women on the journeys comes from that interplay between the genders.
 That said, we offer both types of journeys since we recognize that sometimes women feel most comfortable sharing within a group of other women.

 Where will we sleep?
 All of Lead Feather’s journeys help us get closer to nature.
 To accomplish that, we camp in tents (or if desired, you can sleep out under the stars…especially under the vast, high desert southwestern skies).
+Occasionally our basecamp is at a cabin in the Santa Fe National Forest.
 We can provide camping gear for each person, or you can bring your own.

 Where do I fly into for the Southwest journeys?
 Albuquerque (ABQ) and Santa Fe (SAF) are the closest airports, with ABQ having the most flights of the two.
-The Soul Renewal journey leaves from Santa Fe, so if you fly into ABQ you can easily take the Sandia Shuttle from the airport to downtown Santa Fe.
+If you fly into ABQ you can easily take the Sandia Shuttle from the airport to downtown Santa Fe.
 The Canyon de Chelly journey will leave from ABQ and drive through the gorgeous high desert into Navajoland.

 I don’t have any camping or hiking experience, is that okay?
 Yes!
 Our Lead Feather guides will help you at every step of the way.
 Being in reasonably good shape is helpful, as is having a sense of adventure and an openness to your new surrounding.
 The journeys aren’t meant to be a great physical challenge…they nurture and heal through our connection to nature.